Still on the lookout for a good file manager for your Android device? Maybe it’s time to test drive some of the lesser-known options.

 In such cases, chances are that you’ll find a better solution among the apps that are overshadowed by their well-known counterparts.
 Even if it isn’t very fancy or feature rich, or a top-ten list contender, it could turn out to be perfect for you.

 Is your default file manager among the lesser-known alternatives?
 Or do you use something else?
-Let us know in the comments.
+If you’re unhappy with the above, there are more alternative Android file managers you can check out.